-The Realm SDKs integrate with App Services to easily and securely work with data from your app:
+The SDKs integrate with App Services to easily and securely work with data from your app:

 App Services Users and Authentication provide built-in user management.
 Integrate with a JWT authentication service or directly with third-party authentication providers, like Facebook, Google, and Apple.